 When are applications due?

-Applications are accepted on a rolling basis, but priority application deadline for the August start is June 1; priority application deadline for the January start is November 1.
+Applications are accepted on a rolling basis.
+The priority application deadline for the fall start is June 1; the priority application deadline for the spring start is November 1.
 Applications received after the priority deadline will continue to be reviewed until the start of the cohort.

 How long will it take to complete the program?